chip003/starground-modding/docs/_general/not-possible.md

 - Creating a mod with C#, C++, or Rust.
 (Only GDScript is supported.)

 ### Reporting not Possible Task within Modding.
-You can report any issues at [Modding Github](https://github.com/chip003/starground-modding), If you find something that has a valid usage for modding and is not currently possible.
+You can report any issues at [Modding Github](https://github.com/chip003/starground-modding) if you find something that has a valid usage for modding and is not currently possible.